Logo Voyage

 Sennalandet plateau (Finnmark) in February

-Driving in Norway and Sweden is generally safe as these countries maintain the highest road safety in the world.
+Driving in Norway and Sweden is generally safe: these countries maintain the highest road safety in the world.

 The E6 runs through some of the coldest and roughest climates in Europe.
 The high plateaus are exposed to strong wind in the winter.
 In the interior areas such as Gudbrandsdalen and Finnmark temperatures can drop to -30 or -40 °C, creating problems for cars, particularly those with diesel engines; see Winter driving.

 The period from mid-June to mid-August should provide the least challenges for drivers, since the midnight sun allows for driving around the clock north of the Arctic Circle.
 In this period it is possible to read a newspaper outdoors in the middle of the night, just by the means of sunlight.
 The last snow normally melts around Midsummer in the valleys and on the plateaus, which makes it much safer to drive.
-Keep in mind that the sun, when the weather allows, will shine much brighter than at sea level.
-Bring sunglasses and suntan lotion.
+Keep in mind that the sun, when the weather allows, will shine much brighter than at sea level, often at quite low an angle.
+Bring sunglasses and suntan lotion and make sure your windscreen wipers are in good shape.

 Animal collisions are a danger along most of the road; moose, deer and boars in the south, and reindeer in the north.